Could your own stem cells ease Parkinson's? new trial results are in

 Summary

-This study tested whether a person's own stem cells (called HB-adMSCs) could help control Parkinson's disease symptoms.
-24 adults with early to moderate Parkinson's received either stem cells or a placebo over 32 weeks.
-The main goal was to see if the treatment improved daily living and movement, while checking for safety.
-This is a disease control approach, not a cure, as ongoing management is still needed.
+This phase 2 study tested whether a person's own stem cells (called HB-adMSCs) could help control Parkinson's disease symptoms.
+Twenty-four adults with early to moderate Parkinson's received either stem cell infusions or a placebo over 32 weeks, and were followed for safety.
+The main goal was to see if the treatment improved daily living skills and movement, as measured by standard Parkinson's rating scales.
+While the study is complete, it focused on safety and symptom control rather than a cure.

 Disclaimer